TAMSAT/TAMSAT-ALERT_API/README.md

 **Operational Configurations:**

 Alongside the main Python script to generate TAMSAT-ALERT forecasts are a series of operational configurations.
 These are 'add-ons' increasing the functionality of the TAMSAT-ALERT Python Tool to complete commonly requested tasks, such as adding local geographic boundaries.
+Check out **'Using_Operational_Configurations.pdf'** for information on how to use them.
 Further operational configurations will be added over time as required.

 **Troubleshooting:**